 Ever since Lockheed’s unsurpassed SR-71 Blackbird was retired from U.S. Air Force service almost two decades ago, the perennial question has been: Will it ever be succeeded by a new-generation, higher-speed aircraft and, if so, when?
 That is, until now.
 After years of silence on the subject, Lockheed Martin’s Skunk Works has revealed exclusively to Aviation Week details of long-running plans for what it describes as an affordable hypersonic intelligence, surveillance and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Skunk Works Reveals SR-71 Successor Plan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Skunk Works Reveals SR-71 Successor Plan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.